 Glass block walls were used as permeable room dividers that allowed in plenty of natural light – they were particularly popular in bathrooms.

-While avocado green bathroom suites were big in the 1970s, pale pink and peach were the colours du jour in the 80s.
+While avocado green bathroom suites were big in the 1970s, pale pink and peach were very popular colours in the 80s.

 No longer purely utilitarian, bathrooms became soft, feminine spaces, featuring shaped sanitary wear, such as shell-shaped basins, floral wallpaper and corner baths – but more on those later.